• About

 A Delaware Statutory Trust is touted by many who sell them as the best thing going for real estate investors, but are they?

-As is true with most investments, there is no “one size” ubiquitous advice suitable for all investors.
+As is true with most investments, there is no “one size” all-purpose advice suitable for all investors.
 While one real estate investor may find the DST to be an ideal and perfect solution for their circumstances, another investor may well find it in their best interest to select from other opportunities.

 Here is a quick rundown of the main pros and cons associated with a Delaware Statutory Trust (DST).